prachi-sahani/bakers-forum-ts/README.md

   - view questions posted by accounts they follow
   - upvote/downvote the questions
   - comment on the questions
+  - bookmark questions
+  - share questions
   - follow/unfollow people
   - create new post
-  - rest of the features will be include with time
+  - view individual question

 - **[User Profile](https://bakers-forum.vercel.app/profile)** - user profile.
 Users can
   - view questions posted by them
   - follow/unfollow users
   - view their basic details
-  - edit profile feature is under development
+  - edit profile(all details except username)

 - **[Authentication](https://bakers-forum.vercel.app/signin)** - User can create a new account(sign up), sign in, sign in as guest and logout.
  - Several other pages and functionalities like **explore page**, **bookmarking the question**, **bookmarks pages**, **individual question page**, **individual user profiles page**, **share feature for questions** will be included very soon.